sachio222/aha4/README.md

-# Artificial Hippocampal Algorithm in Pytorch.
+# Artificial Hippocampal Algorithm in Pytorch

+ATTN: This is a work in progress.

 Pytorch implementation of AHA! an ‘Artificial Hippocampal Algorithm’ for Episodic Machine Learning by Kowadlo, Rawlinson and Ahmed (2019).